 We might say a similar thing about Sharon Bolton’s Lacey Flint.
 She’s a police detective who has her share of personal issues.
 She has some real darkness in her past, and finds it difficult (at least at first) to trust anyone.
 That’s one of several reasons that she doesn’t reach out when she might be better served by doing so.
 And although she’s not what you’d call a stereotypical ‘maverick,’ she does go out on her own without always thinking of her own safety or the consequences.
 She finds trust quite difficult in her personal life, too, which certainly doesn’t make life easier.
 On the one hand, Flint is not a demon-haunted sleuth who can’t stay away from the bottle, and can’t care about anyone else.
 On the other, she often has to overcome herself, if I can put it that way.
 And it’s interesting to see how she’s doing that as the series goes on.

 And then there’s Peter May’s Fionnlagh ‘Fin’ MacLeod, whom we first meet in The Blackhouse.
 MacLeod is an Edinburgh police detective who returns to his home on the Isle of Lewis when a murder there looks suspiciously like another murder he’s investigating.
 Fin’s past plays a major role in his interactions with the other characters, and in the actual case he’s working.
 In many ways, that past holds him back.
 Facing it and dealing with it are hard to do, but that’s the battle with himself that Fin faces.

 And that’s the thing about being our own worst enemies.
 Sometimes people spend more time throwing up obstacles themselves than they do getting past hurdles anyone else sets up.
 It’s a common human tendency, so it’s little wonder we see it as much as we do in crime fiction.

-*NOTE: The title of this post is a line from Billy Joel’s Laura.
+*NOTE: The title of this post is a line from Billy Joel’s Big Man on Mulberry Street.